MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 ## Error/issue holds don't sync

 eDiscovery Case Hold Policy Sync Distribution error.

-### Details
+The error reads:

-"Resources: It's taking longer than expected to deploy the policy.
-It might take an additional two hours to update the final deployment status, so check back in a couple hours.”
+>"Resources: It's taking longer than expected to deploy the policy.
+It might take an additional >two hours to update the final deployment status, so check back in a couple hours.”

 ### Resolution